Cross-platform C SDK logo

 family

-UTF8 string with family name, terminated in a null character '\0'.
+UTF8 string with the family name, null-terminated '\0'.

 Return